Over 60 employers voice concern over potential cuts to apprenticeships

 “Skills and further education are fundamental to our economic recovery.
 The time to invest in our learners and workers is now.”

-Reacting to the Welsh Government’s draft budget, ColegauCymru Chief Executive, David Hagendyk, said,

-“As Wales navigates turbulent economic times, colleges are the skills engine needed to drive our economic recovery, and it is critical that future inward investment is not damaged.
+“As Wales navigates turbulent economic times, colleges are the skills engine needed to drive our economic recovery, and future inward investment mustn’t be damaged.
 The draft budget is a huge gamble for Wales’ economy and communities.
 The Welsh Government must think again and reverse the catastrophic decision to cut the apprenticeship programme.”

 Responses